 If you’re looking for a delicious way to identify the parts of a cell, you’ll love this Edible Cell Project made with chocolate chip cookie dough, icing, and fondant!
-Not only is it a fun science project to do with your student (or to have several students do together), it’s also a great way for your student to learn the parts of a cell.
+Not only are edible cells fun science projects to do with your student (or to have several students do together), but they’re also great for helping your student learn the parts of a cell.
 What can be more motivational than a huge chocolate chip cookie?!
 So if your student is studying the parts of a cell, whether a plant or an animal cell, give this a try.
 We think you’ll love it!

 What you’ll need for this chocolate chip cookie science project:

 - prepared chocolate chip cookie dough (36 oz tub)

 - round cookie sheet or pizza baking sheet, 14 in.

 - white fondant (24 oz) (or colored fondant in several colors)